The Mesomeric Effect And Aromatic Amines

 Let’s think it through.

-If inductive effects were solely responsible, we’d expect the basicity of nitrogen to decrease as it gets closer to the electron-withdrawing nitro group.
+- If inductive effects were solely responsible, we’d expect the basicity of the NH2 to increase with increasing distance to electron-withdrawing nitro group.

-Thus we’d expect the para isomer to be the most basic, since it’s furthest away from nitrogen, and the ortho isomer to be the least basic since it’s closest to the nitro group.
+- Thus we’d expect the para isomer to be the most basic, since it has the maximum distance between NH2 and NO2, and the ortho isomer should be the least basic since it’s closest to the nitro group.

 The ortho- isomer is indeed the least basic compound, which is what this line of thinking would expect.